Mozuffer/Fetch-test/README.md

 Collected by: mozufferhago@gmail.com

-Feel free to reach out to in case of more clarification
+Feel free to reach out to me in case of more clarification

 Django web Application Deployment strategy:
 -------------------------------------------